dos1/flow3r-firmware/docs/badge/application-programming.rst

 --------------------------

 If we want to react to the user, we can use the :py:class:`InputState` which got handed to us.
-In this example we look at the state of the right shoulder button.
+In this example we look at the state of the app (by default left) shoulder button.
 The values contained in the input state are the same as used by the :py:mod:`hardware` module.

 .. code-block:: python